-During your mokoro cruise, you typically stop at a secluded island for a guided nature walk, encountering a rich variety of flora and fauna up close.
+During your mokoro cruise, you typically stop at a natural island for a guided nature walk, encountering a rich variety of flora and fauna up close.
 On the bush walk, your guide tells you more about the plants, birds and creatures of the delta, showing you the small miracles and fascinating details of the delta.
-On our adventures, we are likely to come across numerous small creatures - insects, reptiles, birds and mammals, and perhaps even large animals.
-Large mammals include lions, leopards, buffalos, elephants, hippopotami, giraffes and more; all of which may be encountered on our explorations.
-Other mammalian inhabitants include numerous antelopes, such as the rare lechwe, tsessebe and sitatunga, as well as otters, civets, servals, genets and honey-badgers.
+On our adventure in the delta, we are likely to come across numerous small creatures - insects, reptiles, birds and mammals, and perhaps even large animals.
+Large mammals include elephants, giraffes, zebras and antelopes such as kudu, red lechwe, tsessebe and impala; all of which may be encountered on our explorations.
 The Okavango Delta is also home to crocodiles, geckos, tortoises, chameleons and a variety of other reptiles, along with an incredible diversity of plants and insects.
 The delta is a birding paradise with more than 450 bird species recorded here, amongst them several rare and endangered species.

 On day 18 we are up early, travelling on to Chobe.
 Our next lodge sits on the banks of the Chobe River, just outside of Kasane.

 In the afternoon we embark on a 4x4 game drive in Chobe National Park, Botswana's most renowned game reserve.
-Chobe is best known for its huge elephant populations, and is believed to host the highest concentration of elephants in Africa.
+Chobe is best known for its huge elephant populations, hosting one of the highest concentrations of elephants in Africa.
 Chobe Park game drives often provide sightings of lions, buffalos, giraffes, zebras, sable antelopes, kudus, impalas, wildebeest, warthogs and sometimes even leopards.

 Chobe River forms the northern boundary of this 11700km² wilderness area, supporting high concentrations of animals and birds.
 Later this afternoon we set off on a sunset boat cruise along the scenic river, soaking up the beautiful scenery and sighting all kinds of birds, mammals and reptiles.
 Crocodiles, hippos, elephants and various antelopes are commonly spotted along the river, as well as baboons, lizards and birds galore.
 Keep an eye out for sacred ibis, cormorants, Pel’s fishing owls, carmine bee-eaters, kingfishers, rollers, storks and many other birds, listening for the cry of the African fish eagle.